MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/single-server-wizard/Install-and-Configure-Basic-DirectAccess.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

-This overview provides an introduction to the configuration steps required to deploy a single DirectAccess server running  Windows Server 2016, Windows Server 2012 R2, or Windows Server 2012with basic settings.
+This overview provides an introduction to the configuration steps required to deploy a single DirectAccess server running  Windows Server 2016, Windows Server 2012 R2, or Windows Server 2012 with basic settings.

 -   [Step 1: Configure the Basic DirectAccess Infrastructure](da-basic-configure-s1-infrastructure.md).
 This step includes configuring network and server settings, DNS settings and Active Directory settings.